pocketmoon/RTIMULib-Arduino/README.md

 ## Release history

+### September 26 2014 - 2.1.0

+Added a new sketch - ArduinoAccel.
+This shows how to subtract a rotated gravity vector using quaternions in order to obtain the residual accelerations.
+It's basically used in exactly the same way as ArduinoIMU but displays the residual accelerations instead.
+Note that there's no accel calibration at the moment so there will be some residual accelerations indicated that aren't real.
+Also, as usual (!), it's essential to perform magnetometer calibration or else results will be useless.

 ### September 26 2014 - 2.0.0

 There have been significant changes in this version (V2) to reduce the memory footprint.
 Instead of the previous